This glossary helps you understand some key words and terms used throughout this website and at Toi Ohomai.

 Recognition may be granted for credits formally earned at most tertiary education providers.

 A block of time that you undertake your study in.
-There are two semesters in an academic year – February to June, and July to November.
+There are three trimesters (terms) in an academic year – February, June and October.

 Short courses can range from a few hours up to several weeks in length.
 Some are intended as professional development, (e.g. as preparation for an industry registration), others are open for anyone interested in the course.